databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 - The function `init_state` initializes the aggregate function state, we ensure the memory is already allocated, and we just need to initial the state with the initial value.
 - The function `state_layout` indicates the memory layout of the state.
 - The function `accumulate` is used in aggregation with a single batch, which means the whole block can be aggregated in a single state, no other keys.
-AA SQL query, which applies aggregation without group-by columns, will hit this function.
+The SQL query, which applies aggregation without group-by columns, will hit this function.

 Noted that the argument `_arrays` is the function arguments, we can safely get the array by index without index bound check because we must validate the argument numbers and types in function constructor.